Drug Testing vs Drug Screening

 Differences Between Drug Testing and Drug Screening

 Testing potential hires and employees is an important step for businesses and employers.
-The terms drug testing and drug screening get used quite a bit.
+The terms drug testing and drug screening get used quite a bit, but what’s the difference between drug testing vs drug screening?
 Most people use them interchangeably, however they are very different.
-Learning the differences will help you make an informed decision that will best help your business.
+Learning the differences will help you make an informed decision that will best suit your business.

 Drug screening is a cheap and faster option, however they are not particularly accurate.
 On-site drug screening is primarily used by parole boards and companies hiring low paid employees.
 These types of drug screening tests are the cheapest way to go for some situations but not what most companies use.